tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 - PartNet does not produce semantic labels for points, so it needs extra module to predict a semantic label for each part.
 ## Conclusion
 - Divide-and-conquer nature of recursive decomposition does help reduce the difficulty of segmentation learning.
+## Notes
 - PartNet still needs to be trained for each shape category separately.
-Learning a general model f
+Learning a general decompositional model for shapes from multiple classes is a future direction.
 - PartNet is trained with reasonable ground-truth hierarchies.
-## Notes
+An unsupervised method is demanded.
 ## References
+- Symmetry hierarchy of man-made objects
+- Learning hierarchical shape segmentation and labeling from online repositories
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQ5ODA5NzcyLDIxMDkyOTQ4NjIsLTE1ND
-QyOTI4NF19
+eyJoaXN0b3J5IjpbLTU3Njk3MjMwMywyMTA5Mjk0ODYyLC0xNT
+Q0MjkyODRdfQ==
 -->